 German exports rise slightly in April

-BERLIN, June 8 (Reuters) - German exports rose slightly in April, prompted by rising trade with the United States, suggesting a continued recovery in Europe's biggest economy.
+BERLIN, June 8 (Reuters) - German exports rose in April, prompted by increasing trade with the United States, suggesting a continued recovery in Europe's biggest economy.

 A Reuters poll had pointed to a 0.5% rise in exports and a 1.1% drop in imports.
 The trade surplus grew to 15.9 billion euros from 14 billion euros in March.